rtlabs-com/p-net/doc/use_with_siematic.rst

    * Stop forcing all values.
    * Delete entries in table.

 #.
-Open "Options/Manage general station description files"
+Open :menuselection:`Options --> Manage general station description files`

-   * In "Installed GSDs" tab, delete GSDML file
+   * In :guilabel:`Installed GSDs` tab, delete GSDML file
-   * in "GSDs in the project", "Find unused GSDs" and delete
+   * In :guilabel:`GSDs in the project`, :guilabel:`Find unused GSDs` and delete

 #.
 Save project
 #.
 Restart TIA and add your updated GSDML file and recreate your device.